-Acid phosphatase activity of the soil samples ranged from 21.4 to 27.5 P-NP μ g/g/h with a mean value of 25.1 P-NP μ g/g/h during the kharif season, the higher value was recorded under T4 cropping sequence and the lower value was recorded under T2 cropping sequence.
+Acid phosphatase activity of the soil samples ranged from 21.4 to 27.5 P-NP μ g/g/h with a mean value of 25.1 P-NP μ g/g/h during the kharif season, the higher value was recorded under T2 cropping sequence.
 In rabi season, the values of acid phosphatase activity of the soil ranged from 19.2 to 33.6 NH4 P-NP μ g/g/h with a mean value of 26.3 NH4 P-NP μ g/g/h.
 The higher value of acid phosphatase activity present under T4 cropping sequence and the lower present under T2 cropping sequence.
 During summer season, values of acid phosphatase activity of the soil ranged from 25.5 NH4 to 43.6 NH4 P-NP μ g/g/h with a mean value of 33.5 NH4 P-NP μ g/g/h.
 The highest acid phosphatase activity was recorded in T4 cropping sequence whereas the lowest value was found in T9 cropping sequence.
 Legumes in agricultural rotations may have generated more acid phosphatase enzymes than non-legume crops.
-Furthermore, compared to legumes and green manure crops, cereals did not require as much P for the symbiotic N fixation process [15] [16].
+Cereals have symbiotic associations with root fungi known as arbuscular mycorrhizal fungi for the purpose of supplying phosphorus.
+Furthermore, compared to legumes and green manure crops, cereals do not require as much P for the symbiotic N fixation process [15] [16].